openlibraryenvironment/reshare-library-configurations/palci/README.md

     `./temple/temple-granular-location-codes-create.sh diku@localhost:9130.sh`

     `./villanova/villanova-location-codes-create.sh diku@localhost:9130.sh`

+    This is done for each library to add.

 4) To push configurations for the Harvest jobs that will populate Inventory with instances, holdings and item for Millersville, Temple and Villanova,